-When Filipinos think of beaches and the Visayas islands, these are the three places that most often come to mind—Boracay, Palawan, and Bohol.
+When Filipinos think of beaches and the Visayas islands, these are the three places that most often come to mind—Boracay, Cebu, and Bohol.
 Undoubtedly, these places have some of the best sand and surf, not just in the country but in the world!

 But there are also lots of hidden gems elsewhere, places unspoiled by commercialism and towering structures.
 These places remind us of the raw beauty of nature.
-And while it may not look it, one of the best places to find these unspoiled beaches is in the Visayan province of Romblon.
+And while it may not look it, one of the best places to find these unspoiled beaches is in the province of Romblon.

 Aside from being the Marble Capital of the country and a staunch advocate of ecotourism, Romblon has a slew of beautiful beaches and it’s the true definition of “tropical paradise.”
 Don’t expect posh beachfront properties and jet skis here, we’re talking about unspoiled beaches, rolling hills, and impossibly clear waters!